tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

     $ tar xvzf xboard-4.9.0.tar.gz

-2. Start XBoard
+2. Start XBoard:

     $ xboard

-3. Make sure that you have a jar file for your engine
+3. Make sure that you have a jar file for your engine:

     $ ./gradlew build